Digital Photography Tips – How To Shoot Astrophotography For Beginner Photographers

 Astrophotography Dew Remover – Use a Heated Lens Wrap

-One issue with Long Exposure Astrophotography on a cool night is Dew or Fog buildup on your Camera’s Lens.
+One issue with Long Exposure Astrophotography on a cool summer night is Dew or Fog buildup on your Camera’s Lens.
 When the surface of your Digital Camera Lens drops below the ambient temperature of the outside air, Dew or Fog starts to condense on the lens.
 Once your lens has been “fogged-up”, it no longer captures clear images and results in many blurry images.
 One inexpensive solution is to use an inexpensive Dew Remover Heated Lens Wrap.
 This low power 5W USB Powered Heated Lens Wrap prevents lens condensation and fogging-up by gently warming the lens on your Digital Camera and keeping dew or fog from forming.

 Power Consumption for the Protage Dew Remover is 5000mW (5V x 1000 mA).
 It can be powered from any High Capacity 5V USB Power Bank.
 The Compact Anker 13000 USB Power Bank will run the lens heater for about 2.6 Hours (13000mAh/5000mW).
 Fits nicely into a Black Rapid Bryce Pouch.